dylanmooney62/laravel-blog/content/blog/deleting-posts.md

 </button>
 ```

-As you can see click the button will call the `open` method and pass the title of post and id of the post.
+As you can see clicking the button will call the **open** method and pass the title and id of the post.

 The open method will then use this id to fill in the action and title for the modal.

-It will also set show to true will display the modal on the screen
+Show will be set to true and display the modal on the screen.

-For example this clicking on the delete button for this post will generate the following markup:
+For example, clicking on the delete button for this post will generate the following markup:

 ![Single post in table](../../src/images/ui/deleting-a-post.png)